Serena Williams dubbed ‘one of the greatest of all time’ after final match

 “Thank you for inspiring all of us to pursue our dreams.
 I love you little sis!!!!!!”

-A host of other celebrities have been pictured over the last week at the US Open to watch Williams play including Anna Wintour, Spike Lee and Spider-Man star Zendaya.
+A host of other celebrities have been pictured over the last week at the US Open to watch Williams play including Anna Wintour and Spike Lee.

-Ben Stiller and Christine Taylor, Jared Leto, Gigi and Bella Hadid and musician Seal have also been spotted at the tournament.
+Ben Stiller and Christine Taylor, Jared Leto, Gigi and Bella Hadid, musician Seal, and Zendaya have also been spotted at the tournament.

+The Spider-Man star also lent her voice to a Nike campaign in honour of Williams, which was released following the conclusion of the match.

+“When the world wanted her to be less powerful, she hit even harder,” Zendaya is heard to say, over archive footage of the tennis star’s career.

 Register for free to continue reading